Updated on November 13, 2023

 Co-Dependents Anonymous (CoDA) is a membership community for people with a common desire to develop healthy and functional relationships.
 It's a non-professional fellowship that offers a 12-step program for codependents.

-CoDa doesn't offer a definition or diagnostic criteria for codependency.
+CoDA doesn't offer a definition or diagnostic criteria for codependency.
 But Mental Health America defines codependency as “a learned behavior” that can be hereditary.

 Who is Co-Dependents Anonymous for?

-Co-Dependents Anonymous is for anyone struggling to form healthy or loving relationships due to codependency.
 Co-Dependents Anonymous helps members develop and maintain nurturing relationships with themselves and others.

 Many people who join Co-Dependents Anonymous wonder if codependency defines them.
 If you or someone you know is on a journey of self-discovery, Co-Dependents Anonymous may be for you.